About Us

 Originally from Nashville, Gabe began his career as a producer at the NBC affiliate in Jacksonville, Fla.
 He has an undergraduate degree from Washington University in St. Louis and a master’s from Northwestern University’s Medill School of Journalism.

-Since its founding in 2014, Fix the Court has joined forces with individuals and organizations across the country and across the political spectrum.
+Since its founding, Fix the Court has joined forces with individuals and organizations across the country and across the political spectrum.
 We’ve co-hosted events with the conservative Federalist Society and the liberal American Constitution Society at two dozen law schools, and we’ve hired advisers with varied backgrounds, including a former chief of staff to the House Republican Whip and a former national labor organizer.

 Each week, we work with Republicans and Democrats, liberals and conservatives, libertarians and independents, to advance policies that will open up the federal judiciary.